koziolk/koziolk.github.io/README.md

-#  Hello there!
+#  Hello.

-My name is **Krzysztof Koziol** and I'm a seasoned Software Engineer.
+My name is **Krzysztof Koziol** and I'm a Seasoned Software Engineer woking now as an independent consultant.
 I've been professionally creating software utilizing JVM platform since 2004.
 Currently focused on backend solutions, AI and distributed system architectures.

+Outside of programming I enjoy traveling, sailing and spending time with my friends and family.

 You can find me on [Github](http://github.com/koziolk),